rojter-tech/pluradl.py/README.md

-Update - 2020-03-04 - **Attention:** Athentication issues at the moment, no video downloads are possible right now.
+Update - 2020-03-04 - **Attention:** Athentication issues at the moment, no video downloads are possible right now on several platforms.
+Some might work.
+Refering to [relevant issue](https://github.com/ytdl-org/youtube-dl/issues/24008).
 ---
 # Automated download from Pluralsight with `pluradl.py`
 This project, `pluradl.py`, is aiming for automating the process of downloading **a whole sequence of Pluralsight courses** at once with safe parameters.
 Below I give an example of how to use `pluradl.py` with a Pluralsight account to get videos from an arbitrary large list of courses at their site.